 Director or Formative Research and Adjunct Assistant Professor of Health Behavior and Health Education

 The NC Translational and Clinical Sciences Institute is UNC's CTSA (Clinical and Translational Science Awards) program.
 In addition to providing broad support to clinical and translational research, the Community and Stakeholder Engagement Program (formerly CARES) offers expertise, guidance, and support related specifically to community-engaged qualitative research.
-Services are bilingual (English and Spanish) and include:
+Services include:

 Laboratory Capabilities: The Carolina Survey Research Laboratory (CSRL), originally the Survey Research Unit (SRU), provides expertise in the areas of survey and questionnaire design as well as data collection.
 Works under grants, contracts, and cooperative agreements to offer the following services: